-The Slepian model based IIA is simply approximating the excursion intervals by independent intervals when the reference point is attached to a level crossing instead of the origin.
+The Slepian-based IIA approximates the excursion distribution by independent intervals when the reference point is attached to a level crossing instead of the origin.
 Conceptually, it is more natural because the crossing instant is the excursion-relevant event while the origin is not.
-It also avoids the origin location bias also known as the inspection paradox as discussed above through the variables $(A,B)$ in the section on the stationary switch process.
+It also avoids the origin location bias, also known as the inspection paradox, as discussed above through the variables $(A, B)$ in the section on the stationary switch process.

-Formally, the approximation departures from the stationary set-up and considers the non-stationary version $D(t)$ of the switch process on the one hand and the clipped-at-zero Slepian model on the other.
-The latter is defined for the zero-level as